Grid energy storage: Market and system value

 In systems with under 40% of variable renewables, only short-term storage (of less than 4 hours) is needed for integration.
 When the share of variable renewables climbs to 80%, medium-duration storage (between 4 and 16 hours, for instance compressed air) is needed.
 Above 90%, large-scale long-duration storage is required.
 The economics of long-duration storage is challenging even then, as the costs are high.
 Alternative flexibility options, such as demand response, network expansions or flexible generation (geothermal or fossil gas with carbon capture and storage) may be lower-cost.

 Like with renewables, storage will "cannibalise" its own income, but even more strongly.
 That is, with more storage on the market, there is less of an opportunity to do arbitrage or deliver other services to the grid.
 How markets are designed impacts revenue potential too.
 The income from arbitrage is quite variable between years, whereas markets that have capacity payments likely show less volatility.

 Electricity storage is not 100% efficient, so more electricity needs to be bought than can be sold.
 This implies that if there is only a small variation in price, it may not be economical to charge and discharge.
-For instance, if the storage application is 75% efficient, the price at which the electricity is sold needs to be at least 1.33 higher than the price for which it was bought.
-Typically, electricity prices vary most between day and night, which means that storage up to 8 hours has relatively high potential for profit.
+For instance, if the storage application is 75% efficient, the price at which the electricity is sold needs to be at least 1.33 (the reciprocal of 0.75) times higher than the price for which it was bought.
+Typically, electricity prices vary most between day and night, which means that storage for up to 8 hours has relatively high potential for profit.